-Note that most calls above also return some kind of return code which may help you diagnose potential problems.
+Most calls to SoLoud also return some kind of return code which may help you diagnose potential problems.
 When loading wave files, for instance, you may want to check if the file is actually found.

 Many of the calls also have additional optional parameters, and there are also alternate calls to do (almost) the same thing (Wav::load() and WavStream::loadToMem() as an example).